Explainable AI needs formalization: Structural limitations of current XAI research

-\paragraph*{Insufficiency of real data and human judgment to validate XAI} Real datasets are often used for empirical evaluations of XAI methods.
-In such studies, no ground-truth for the inherently unsupervised XAI problem is available.
-Several studies \citep[e.g.,][]{holzingerCausabilityExplainabilityArtificial2019,biessmann2021quality} consider human judgments on real data as a surrogate ground-truth for XAI validation, where human experts either annotate inputs ex ante to provide ground-truth explanations or are asked to judge the quality of explanations ex post.
+\paragraph*{Insufficiency of human judgment to validate XAI} Several studies \revi{\citep[e.g.,][]{doshi2017towards, holzingerCausabilityExplainabilityArtificial2019,biessmann2021quality}} consider human judgment for XAI validation, where human experts either annotate inputs ex ante to provide ground-truth explanations or are asked to judge the quality of explanations ex post.
 While important, such approaches are insufficient as (sole) validations due to the possibility of both Type-I and Type-II errors in human judgments.
-For example, there may be complex statistical patterns in the data that are leveraged by ML models but (currently) unknown to humans.
-Similarly, human experts may hold wrong beliefs based on weak prior evidence.
-Human-computer interaction studies are considered an objective way to quantify the added value of AI explanations \cite[e.g.,][]{jesus2021can}.
-Such studies compare the joint performance of a human user with access to an XAI with the performance of the user knowing only the outcome of the AI's prediction, the performance of the user alone, and the performance of the AI alone.
-However, even a practical advantage of XAI does not automatically predict XAI correctness, as there is a possibility of circular reinforcement of wrong beliefs, whereby the human may adapts their judgment to previously provided incorrect explanations.
-In very specific cases, this could be avoided by providing explanations that can be verified by the user \citep{fok2023search}.
+For example, there may be complex statistical patterns in the data that are leveraged by ML models but {are} (currently) unknown to humans. \revi{This may lead an expert to reject a correct explanation.} Human-computer interaction studies are considered an objective way to quantify the added value of AI explanations by some authors \cite[e.g.,][]{jesus2021can}.
+Such studies compare the joint performance of a human user with access to an XAI with the performance of the user knowing only the outcome of the AI's prediction, the performance of the user alone, and the performance of the AI alone. \revi{However, there are a growing number of studies reporting no correlation between the presence of explanations and combined human-XAI task performance, no correlation between explanation-based human prediction of AI performance and actual AI performance, and no correlation between explanation-induced human trust in AI decisions and actual AI performance \citep{buccinca2020proxy, bansal2021does}.
+These results speak to the presence of a variety of human biases and psychological factors that hamper attempts to objectively evaluate XAI methods using human judgment alone.
+In fact, Bansal et al.~\cite{bansal2021does} find that `humans will accept the AI’s recommendation, regardless of its correctness', while Trout \cite{trout2002scientific} discusses how human cognitive biases can generally lead to a wrong sense of understanding incorrect explanations.
+Notably, overconfidence in XAI explanations can lead to circular reinforcement of wrong beliefs, whereby humans may adapt their judgment to incorrect explanations, ultimately harming scientific knowledge discovery and theory building.
+As an example, consider a model using an uninformative suppressor feature to remove non-discriminative variance from a target-informative feature.
+Since this suppression relationship is stable, an XAI method may consistently highlight the suppressor as being important for the prediction.
+Without further information about the role of the suppressor in the model, this may lead the receiver of an explanation to erroneously conclude that the suppressor carries indispensible discriminative information.}